oracle-livelabs/adb/shared/workshops/adb-datastudio/apex-av-sample-app/add-av-queries-to-dashboard/add-av-queries-to-dashboard.md

 ## Acknowledgements

-- Created By/Date - William (Bud) Endress, Product Manager, Autonomous Database, May 2023
+- Created By/Date - William (Bud) Endress, Product Manager, Autonomous Database, June 2023
-- Last Updated By - William (Bud) Endress, May 2023
+- Last Updated By - William (Bud) Endress, June 2023

 Data about movies in this workshop were sourced from **Wikipedia**.